nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

     --------------------  -----------------------------------------------------------------------------------------------------------------
     ``[filter.local]``     Use to specify filter criteria for individual hit
     --------------------  -----------------------------------------------------------------------------------------------------------------
-     filter_file           The absolute path the the file containing filter information for individual hit
+     filter_file           The relative path the the file containing filter information for individual hit

                            All the four columns: